expandtheroom/jquery-scrolltie/README.md

 *Supports modern browsers and IE9+ (could be modified to support IE8 but need seems too small)*

-This plugin is useful for creating parallax motion or similar effects where a CSS property needs to be incremented on user scroll.
-Here are a handful sites currently using ScrollTie (some are using previous versions):
+This plugin is useful for creating parallax motion or similar effects in which a CSS property needs to be incremented on user scroll.
+Here are a handful sites currently using ScrollTie (some are using previous (unreleased) versions):

 * [Travel + Leisure Epic Journeys](http://www.travelandleisure.com/promo/epic-journeys)
 * [Initiative.com](http://initiative.com/) - homepage